 PA0 |

-Vehicle sleep / wake: the BLE acts as the system power manager.
-In standby it actively powers down the 4G module to save energy.
-When a remote command arrives, the 4G module wakes BLE through PWM1, then BLE wakes the MCU.
-GPS power is managed by the MCU and follows the vehicle ignition / start state machine.
+Vehicle sleep and wake-up: Bluetooth LE acts as the system power manager.
+During standby, it disconnects power to the 4G module to save power.
+When a remote command arrives, the 4G module wakes Bluetooth LE through PWM1, and Bluetooth LE then wakes the MCU.
+The MCU manages GPS power according to the ignition and startup state machine.

-The UART between the BLE module (3.3 V) and the 4G module (1.8 V) must go through level translation to avoid port damage or unstable communication.
-Two recommended approaches:
+The UART between the Bluetooth module at 3.3 V and the 4G module at 1.8 V must use level shifting to prevent port damage and unstable communication.
+Tuya recommends two solutions:

 |---|---|---|---|

-The recommended approach is to hang the standalone GPS module directly on the vehicle MCU’s UART.
-The MCU parses the NMEA messages and reports positioning, speed and satellite count as DPs on demand.
-This frees up the BLE UART resource and lets the MCU control the GPS power-on timing freely.
+Connect the standalone GPS module to the vehicle MCU through UART.
+The MCU parses NMEA messages and reports location, speed, satellite count, and other results as DPs.
+This wiring keeps the Bluetooth LE UART free, and the MCU controls the power-on sequence directly.

 |---|---|---|---|